Kim Cooper and Richard Schave with tiramisu for 200.

 Today I presided and sang at Kim and Richard’s wedding at the Velaslavasay Panorama Union Theatre in the West Adams District of Los Angeles, surrounded by dozens of their friends, all artists, writers, musicians, and their families.
 Kim and I go back 24 years.
-Richard designs this blogsite.
+Richard designed this blogsite.

 The marquee of the Union Theatre, an antique being gorgeously restored by Kim and Richard’s friend Sarah